ojsung/url-shortener/README.md

 - I will not be using an ORM.
 It would be good practice for the sake of security and readability, but it would also add time.
 I will try to format the SQL in the most readable format possible.
 The `api` repository is using `mysql_client` as its MySQL client
 - I have separated out the top-level nginx proxy from the nginx proxy that handles the routes for the web service.
 Trying to find a nice way for them all to live together would be wonderful, but again, I do not have time.
 And it isn't bad, per se, to have them living separately.
 Just a bit unnecessary and wasteful, considering how small the web service is.
 ### Unresolved issues
-- Currently, none of the authenticated routes will work from the web app.
-It's a cors issue.
-But they can instead be tested using cURL or Postman
-  - All unauthenticated routes do work though
 - It is my first time trying out Dart's testing framework.
 I have always used Flutter's.
 However, the environment variables set in the tests do not seem to be passed into the testing environment itself.
 Regrettably, this means all the tests I wrote will not run.
 I hope they look nice regardless, and you can forgive my lack of underestanding of this testing framework